Image: An employee in a suit is standing in a warehouse

 • protracted default persisting for more than six months in connection with Wholeturnover Policies and supplier credits or one month in connection with buyer credits

 Once the indemnification has been paid, the claim passes to the Federal Government up to the indemnified amount.
 The exporter remains bound to continue enforcing the claim for payment in accordance with the instructions of the Federal Government.
 Where prior agreement has been reached, the Federal Government will share the legal costs incurred.
-We will be pleased to assist you with choosing the institutions to be retained in order to enforce the claim.
+We will be pleased to assist you in choosing the institutions to be retained in order to enforce the claim.

 Political loss